How will Artificial Intelligence impact the sales industry in the future?

 Just as the laptop and smartphone have increased the productivity of salespeople, AI will continue the trend.

 The salesperson will now be able to conduct sales planning sessions using AI rather than having to engage their sales manager.

-Before anyone panics and thinks their job is at risk, a better approach is to ask themselves if AI can help them do their job better.
+Before anyone panics and thinks their job is at risk, a better approach is to ask themselves if AI for sales can help them do their job better.